Lokesh-Soft-Dev/neon-memory-game/README.md

 ## 🧠 Features

-- ✨ Neon-themed UI with animated particles
+✨ Bright neon-style design with moving particles

-- 🧩 Classic memory match gameplay with difficulty levels:
+🧩 Classic memory card game with different levels:

-  - Easy (4×4)
+Easy (4×4 grid)

-  - Medium (6×6)
+Medium (6×6 grid)

-  - Hard (8×8)
+Hard (8×8 grid)

-- 🔊 Sound effects for flip, match, mismatch, and win
+🔊 Fun sounds when you flip, match, get it wrong, or win

-- 📱 Fully responsive and mobile-friendly
+📱 Works well on phones, tablets, and computers

-- 🎉 Animated win screen with confetti
+🎉 Cool win screen with confetti animation

-- ⏱️ Tracks time, moves, and score dynamically
+⏱️ Shows your time, number of moves, and score while playing

-- ⚡ Built with **vanilla JavaScript** (no frameworks)
+⚡ Made using only plain JavaScript (no extra libraries or tools)

 ---